ansys/pysystem-coupling/doc/source/examples/00-systemcoupling/oscillating_plate.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 281-286
+GENERATED FROM PYTHON SOURCE LINES 283-289

 Extend analysis
 ~~~~~~~~~~~~~~~

-View ``solution_control``, change ``end-time`` and verify setting.
+View the ``solution_control`` object, change the ``end-time`` setting,
+and verify the setting change.
-The analysis is extended to 1.5 seconds.
+This code extends the analysis to 1.5 seconds.

 ..
-GENERATED FROM PYTHON SOURCE LINES 286-290
+GENERATED FROM PYTHON SOURCE LINES 289-293

 .. code-block:: default